IGZvictorfierro-zz/CallbacksToAsyncAwait/PITCHME.md

 @[3]

-The try includes the async function preceded by reserved word "await".
+The try includes the async function preceded by the reserved keyword "await".
 With this, we make the function wait for it to execute and the result of the same is available in this case in the variable result.

+The "await" keyword can only be used inside functions defined with "async"

+Any async function returns a promise implicitly, and the resolve value of the promise will be whatever you return from the function.

 #HSLIDE